 In the event you do decide to create an LLC, you should consult with your legal counsel to discuss your reporting obligations with the Department of Treasury as the holder of a “Beneficial Ownership Interest” under the Corporate Transparency Act (the “CTA”).
 Effective January 1, 2024, certain persons are required to report their ownership interests in certain entities in order to comply with the CTA.
 The CTA was enacted by Congress to curb elicit financing arrangements involving business entities, including LLCs.
 Failure to comply with the CTA could result in severe criminal or civil penalties.

 Setting up an LLC to hold real estate can be a powerful tool to protect your personal wealth, privacy and your estate plan – but it’s important to consider if it’s right for you.
-Your financial advisor can help determine if an LLC will help you get the maximum financial benefit and protection out of your personal real estate.
+Prior to implementing any of the solutions/vehicles mentioned above, you should consult with your legal and tax advisors.
+And your financial advisor can help determine if an LLC will help you get the maximum financial benefit and protection out of your personal real estate.